AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Columns.md

 {sample :height 220}GANTT\_NEW\_Data\_Grid\_Columns\_06{sample}

-A special context field `item` and the {api:anychart.data.Tree.DataItem#numChildren}numChildren(){api} method of the [Tree Data Model](../../Working_with_Data/Tree_Data_Model) are used to get the number of the current data item's children.
-It allows distinguishing regular tasks from parent tasks.
+A special context field `item` and the {api:anychart.data.Tree.DataItem#numChildren}numChildren(){api} method of the [Tree Data Model](../../Working_with_Data/Tree_Data_Model) are used to get the number of the current data item's children and distinguish regular tasks from parent ones.
 To distinguish regular tasks from milestones, the duration of tasks is calculated.

 This is how the first column is configured: